ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

 `AxiomInstCo` takes a list of coercions as its arguments, instead of what one might more naively expect, a list of types.
 It seems that this design was motivated by coercion optimisation concerns that may no longer be relevant with directed coercions.
 In particular, `AxiomInstDCo` stores only the axiom, not the list of arguments.
 This might allow us to simplify the implementation in GHC, e.g. removing `GHC.Core.Unify.ty_co_match`.

 **AMG**: I optimistically hope that much of the coercion optimizer can go away if we get the design for directed coercions right.

+# Implementation

+The state of the implementation of directed coercions is outlined on the [implementation page](Implementation-of-directed-coercions).